GarryLed/IoT-team-collaboration-project/README.md

 ### Expansion of Sensor Capabilities
 Expanding our sensoring capabilities could help reduce the risk of sending false alarms.
 Sensors which could be implemented with this project include, carbon monoxide sensor, air quality sensor and CO2 sensors.
 These sensors could provide valuable data to indicate the problem with more accuracy.
 This comprehensive approach of using multiple sensors could aid in fire prevention, ensuring in a safer environment

+### Default timer
+We can work on setting a default timer as when been left for a particular period of time it should automatically notify the user if no respond within another period of time and it very hot it should then proceed to contact emmergency or emergency recipent if reachable.